zlinoliver/SkyGestures/README.md

 ## Acknowledgements

-I extend my sincere gratitude to the developers and contributors of the following open-source projects, which have played a pivotal role in the development of **SkyGestures**:
+We extend our sincere gratitude to the developers and contributors of the following open-source projects, which have played a pivotal role in the development of **SkyGestures**:

 - **[HandVector](https://github.com/XanderXu/HandVector)** - The hand tracking feature is built upon the robust foundation provided by HandVector.
-Their pioneering work in gesture recognition has significantly enhanced my application's functionality.
+Their pioneering work in gesture recognition has significantly enhanced our application's functionality.

-This project stands on the shoulders of these remarkable community contributions, and I am profoundly thankful for their efforts.
+Our project stands on the shoulders of these remarkable community contributions, and we are profoundly thankful for their efforts.

 ## License